thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 # Gateway Location {#gateway-location}

-Clients that know a service is available as a target via discovery through the "ohttp" parameter in a SVCB or HTTPS record need to know the location of the associated gateway before sending oblivious requests.
+Once a client has discovered that a service supports Oblivious HTTP via the "ohttp" parameter in a SVCB or HTTPS record, it needs to be able to send requests via a relay to the correct gateway location.
+A relay needs to be able to learn location of the gateway associated with a service based on the service name alone.

 By default, the gateway for a target is defined as a well-known resource ({{WELLKNOWN}}) on the target, "/.well-known/ohttp-gateway".